MSA | Measurement System Analysis

 What is Measurement System?

 Every decision taken in our organization, society our daily life is based on data. therefore every data is collected using measurement or inspection activity.
-In industry, lots of data are measure, on that basis they make decisions for the product or process.

-So the collection of operations, procedures, gauges and other equipment, software and personnel used to assign number to characteristics being measured. similarly, the complete process is to obtaining data by measurement is called the measurement system.
+So, the collection of operations, procedures, gauges, equipment, software and persons used to assign number to characteristics being measured.

 What is Measurement System Analysis (MSA)?

-So by using statistical study and experiments conducted, we analyze the variation present in the result of inspection, measurement & test equipment system.
-Hence the Measurement System Analysis is defining as the methods of determination of variation in the process due to measurement system.
-For the reason that the measurement system analysis (MSA) is core element in Production Part Approval Process (PPAP).
+So, by using statistical study and experiments conducted, we analyze the variation present in the result of inspection, measurement & test equipment system.

 The Guideline says that before going for process analysis through Statistical Process Control (SPC), the Measurement system should have an acceptable level of variation.
 Therefore MSA should be done before SPC.